pumpypill/cope/usage.md

 2. **Type `help`** to see available commands.
 3. **Submit a confession:**
    ```
-   confess I bought the top and sold the bottom.
+   cope I bought the top and sold the bottom.
    ```
 4. **View the feed:**
    ```